21 Sep Exercising after Breast Reduction

 Strengthening your core muscles can have a positive impact on your overall fitness.
 This can be achieved without putting stress on your chest area.

-Planking: A simple yet effective core exercise
+Planking: A straightforward yet effective core exercise

 - Start with short intervals, such as 10 to 15 seconds